Job Description: Oil and Gas Attorney Jobs

 ADVERTISEMENT

-The clients also include electric utilities, coal brokerage companies, mineral landowners, developers of cogeneration projects, waste-to-energy projects, and operators of steam production and distribution systems.
+The clients also include electric utilities, coal brokerage companies, mineral landowners, developers of cogeneration projects, waste-to-energy projects, and steam production and distribution system operators.

 Educational Qualification

-A J.D. degree or LL.B./LL.M. degree from an ABA-approved bar school, combined with a particular state bar license are basic requirements to become an attorney.
+The basic requirements for becoming an attorney are a J.D. or LL.B./LL.M. degree from an ABA-approved bar school, combined with a particular state bar license.

 If you want to make a career in this area, you should be knowledgeable in energy law and policies in this field.
-Not to mention, you must have updates on the utility regulatory matters all the time.
+Not to mention, you must always have updates on utility regulatory matters.
 Experience needed

 Additional Experience

-You should have additional experience with project development, project finance, and project acquisitions and dispositions.
+You should have additional experience with project development, finance, acquisitions, and dispositions.

-Market experience and regular updates and knowledge of government actions, changes imposed by new laws and regulations are necessary.
+Market experience, regular updates, and knowledge of government actions and changes imposed by new laws and regulations are necessary.

-You should also be able to provide interpretation and practical advice to clients on governmental regulations concerning the production and use of energy, always works as an added advantage so start updating yourself already!
+You should also be able to provide interpretation and practical advice to clients on governmental regulations concerning the production and use of energy.
+This always works as an added advantage, so start updating yourself already!

 Average Salaries

-You will be surprised to know that the average salary for energy attorneys nationwide is $114.5K.
+You will be surprised that the average salary for energy attorneys nationwide is $114.5K.
 That is a good figure to start within this industry.
-If you want to find out the average salaries of related jobs, have a look at the job openings here.
+To determine the average salaries of related jobs, look at the job openings here.

 How to Apply